WeatherLab/fsodoc/source/concepts/http.rst

 The request class does a lot of work in the background for you, that you never need to worry about.
 The ``isAJAX()`` and ``isSecure()`` methods check several different methods to determine the correct answer.

-CodeIgniter also provides a :doc:`Response class </libraries/response>` that is an object-oriented representation of the HTTP response.
+FSO also provides a :doc:`Response class </libraries/response>` that is an object-oriented representation of the HTTP response.
 This gives you an easy and powerful way to construct your response to the client::

-  use CodeIgniter\HTTP\Response;
+  use FSO\HTTP\Response;

   $response = new Response();